wssbkfix/EMB_SQL/README.md

 The program I coded was in free form.
 (Why you code any other way!!).
 I kept it simple so any actions would be easy to see.

 # The Code
-1- ReadIFS3.sqlrpgle This is the program that everything is based off of.
+1- **ReadIFS3.sqlrpgle** This is the program that everything is based off of.
 It is a simple one SQL statement program that fills up the fileOneValuesRec data structure.
 The data structure has 6 fields which are attributes of a file in the IFS.
-2  The Table function QSYS2.IFS_OBJECT_STATISTICS.
+2  The Table function **QSYS2.IFS_OBJECT_STATISTICS**.
 This function reads the attributes of a stream file in the IFS.
    There a three parameters in the table function which are self explanatory.
 In this case I wanted a specific file: specified in the START_PATH_NAME.
 I did not want any subfolders so a NO is spefied after SUBTREE_DIRECTORIES.
 The OMIT_LIST is included because I have a lot of node.js files I want to avoid.
 The result should be a view of the attributes of just one file that is specified in the fileValuePath variable.
 ## A view of the compiler listing
 There are two ways to see this.
 The first is covered here.
 One just needs to look at the generated compiler listing.
 This can be done if the pre-compile does not fail.

-A compiler listing has been supplied ReadIFS3.sqlrpgle_PreComp.txt.
-You view this file.
+A compiler listing has been supplied in the ReadIFS3.sqlrpgle_PreComp.txt file.
 I recommend viewing it raw to remove the extra line numbers.
 All of the source is line numbered already.
 The review of the source is in the following parts.
 1- Variable and data structure definitions
 2- Prototype definitions.
 3- Constant definitions